 What is the Best WordPress Permalink Structure?

 The ten permalink structure tags that are available theoretically allow you to create a large number of unique permalink structures.
 They’re not all useful, however.
 (Who uses hours, minutes, adn seconds in a URL?)
 In practice, most WordPress websites use of the following permalink structures:

 - Post Name (/%postname%/ -> www.yourwebsite.com/big-news/) – Post name is very popular with WordPress owners because it generates short memorable URLs.
 I use it on my personal blog.
-It is not suitable for websites that publish multiple times per day as it will become very difficult to come up with unique post slugs.
-For example, a tech blog might use the post slug /iphone-6-news/ for their first iPhone 6 news story; however they could not use that post slug ever again.
+It may not suitable for websites that publish multiple times per day on the same topic.
+It could become difficult to come up with unique post slugs.
+For example, a tech blog might use the post slug /iphone-8/ for their first iPhone 8 news story; however they could not use that post slug ever again.
 So it had better be an amazing cornerstone article.

 - Category and Name (/%category%/%postname%/ -> www.yourwebsite.com/sports/big-news/) – Category and name is the permalink structure that the Elegant Themes blog uses.
-It creates a hierarchical structure of content on your website and ensures that visitors know what category they are viewing.
+It creates a hierarchical structure of content on your website and ensures that visitors know what kind of post they are viewing.
 It also doesn’t hurt that it stuffs the most keywords into your URL than any other option; which (apparently) is great from an SEO point of view.

-- Day and Name (/%year%/%monthnum%/%day%/%postname%/ -> www.yourwebsite.com/2014/05/01/big-news/) – High traffic news websites can publish dozens of articles per day.
+- Full Date and Name (/%year%/%monthnum%/%day%/%postname%/ -> www.yourwebsite.com/2014/05/01/big-news/) – High traffic news websites can publish dozens of articles per day.
 That is why most websites with a high posting frequency use the day and name permalink structure.
 It ensures their page URLs contain the year, month, and day, that an article was published.
 So you can absolutely use /iphone-8/ on a daily basis, just not more than once a day.

 The post name and category and name permalink structures are also popular because they do not specify the date an article was published within the URL.
-If you publish evergreen content (or content that never goes out of date or is still be relevant for many years e.g. a history website.
-I have, however, seen a lot of website owners take advantage of this and completely remove the publication date from their articles; which can be frustrating as a reader as you do not know whether the information on the page is still valid.
+If you publish evergreen content (or content that never goes out of date or is still be relevant for many years), you don’t want to use dates in your URL.
+However, many website owners take advantage of this and completely remove the publication date from all their articles, which can be frustrating as a reader as you do not know whether the information on the page is still valid.
 (For example, SEO Trends to Watch This Year that was published in 2013 and not updated is probably a waste of your time, but the publish date may be nowhere to be found).

-If you search for “best WordPress permalink structure” online, you will find many people stating that post name is the best permalink structure for WordPress.
+If you search for “best WordPress permalink structure,” you will find many people stating that post name is the best permalink structure for WordPress.
 Few people actually back up this view with facts.
 With many bloggers, it appears to merely be their own personal preference.

 In fact, that applies to most if not all of the popular URL structures.
 From an SEO point of view, I have seen nothing to suggest that any of the options mentioned previously have an advantage over the others.
 If one permalink structure was better for SEO, everyone would be using it.
 Google’s semantic ranking algorithm, however, does indicate you’ll want something with keywords in it, be it category or post name.

 My first article referred to an article on Weberz from 2009 that stated that many SEO experts give wrong advice regarding WordPress permalinks.
 Back then, with the issue with post name still causing performance issues (fixed in WP 3.3 in 2011, mind you), many people recommended started your permalink structure with a numeric field such as the year or post ID.
-However, people who were involved with optimizing search engines stressed that any performance issues were negligible anyway, therefore it made more sense to use a permalink structure that was better for SEO.
+However, people who were involved with optimizing search engines stressed that any performance issues were negligible anyway; therefore, it made more sense to use a permalink structure that was better for SEO.

-Five years later, and with the post name performance issue long behind us, there seems to be no performance issues linked with any common permalink structures.
+These days, with the post name bug long behind us, there seems to be no performance issues linked with any common permalink structures.
 And to my knowledge, there is no SEO benefit of using one permalink over another.
 So the best WordPress permalink structure is really the one that suits your site the best.
 Except for Plain.